Advanced Virtual Process Design for Overmolding Processes

 The press profile is one of the major process settings and needs to be defined depending on the formed geometry and the press used.
 Therefore, slow and fast press profiles were investigated.
 It is observed that temperatures slightly below 200 °C are observed for the fast press profile, whereas temperatures close to the tool temperature are observed for the low forming speed.

-Temperature distribution at the moment of full tool closure:
+Temperature distribution at the moment of full tool closure: Fast (left) and slow press profile (right).

 Based on this, local recrystallization is observed in the areas of pronounced cooling.
 Thus, manufacturing defects, poor part quality, and material failure are to be expected in these areas since the material has solidified already during forming.
 In contrast, no recrystallization is observed for the high forming speed.
 Therefore, a comparably fast press profile is to be preferred for this geometry.

-Relative crystallinity distribution at the moment of full tool closure:
+Relative crystallinity distribution at the moment of full tool closure: Fast (left) and slow press profile (right).

-Overmolding simulation
+Overmolding Simulation

 The proposed approach for overmolding simulation covers a sequential process route, where the process steps thermoforming and overmolding are conducted one after the other.
 Therefore, the tape is considered as a part insert for the injection molding simulation conducted in Moldflow.